 Work Opportunity Tax Credit (WOTC)

-WOTC is a Federal tax credit available to employers who hire and retain veterans and/or individuals from other target groups with significant barriers to employment.
+WOTC (Work Opportunity Tax Credit) is a federal tax credit available to employers who hire and retain veterans and/or individuals from other target groups with significant barriers to employment.
 Employers claim about $1 billion in tax credits each year under the WOTC program.

 - In the first year, the employer may claim a tax credit equal to 40% of the first-year wages, up to the maximum tax credit, if the individual works at least 400 hours.